STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 VI.
 Procedures

-The University will use the following procedures to respond to behavior which goes against the values of the University community as defined in this Statement.
+The University of Michigan - Ann Arbor (the University) will use the following procedures to respond to behavior which goes against the values of the University community as defined in this Statement of Student Rights and Responsibilities (the Statement).
 The University considers the procedures for resolving disputes a part of its educational mission and is committed to a process which provides both peer review and mediation.
-Persons who have questions about the Statement should contact the Resolution Coordinator who provides support to all participants.
+Persons who have questions about the Statement should contact the Resolution Coordinator (RC) who provides support to all participants.
 Resolution and appeal processes are administrative functions and are not subject to the same rules of civil or criminal proceedings.
 Because some violations of these standards are also violations of law, students may be accountable to both the legal system and the University.

 Stage 1: Initiating the Resolution Process

 Any student, faculty member, or staff member may submit a complaint alleging a violation of the Statement.
 A student, faculty member, or staff member may also submit a complaint based upon information reported to that person.
-All complaints must be submitted to the Resolution Coordinator (RC), in writing, within six months after the incident(s) alleged in the complaint.
+All complaints must be submitted to the RC, in writing, within six months after the incident(s) alleged in the complaint.
 The RC may waive the six-month limitation when a late submission is reasonable.
-If the RC determines, based on an investigation, that the alleged behavior may be a violation of the Statement, the RC will notify the accused student and schedule a meeting as described below.
+If the RC determines, upon reviewing the information made available to them, that the alleged behavior may be a violation of the Statement, the RC will notify the respondent and schedule a meeting as described below.

 The RC may dismiss the complaint at any stage if the RC reasonably believes that the complaint is baseless or otherwise unsupported by the available evidence, or that the underlying grievance or problem is better resolved in a different manner.